CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Experiments

 \subsection{Sensitivity of the Proportion of Selected Words}

 To investigate the sensitivity of the hyper-parameter $k$, we vary the proportion of the selected important word tokens from $0.15$ to $0.35$.
 As illustrated in \autoref{fig:k_ablation_mimic} and \autoref{fig:k_ablation_iu}, CAMANet is not overly sensitive to this proportion.
 However, it is still important to strike a balance when setting the value of $k$ as a small $k$ may not encompass all the important words, while too large a value may introduce irrelevant words.
+For example, a performance drop can be seen on the IU-Xray dataset when $k$ increases from 15 to 20.
+This might be caused by the introduction of unimportant (noisy) words such as ``there" and ``are".
+Further increasing $k$ to 25 brings a notable improvement, demonstrating that the newly introduced words bring more benefits and offset any negative influence from previously noisy words.
 The fluctuation on IU-Xray is relatively greater than MIMIC-CXR, which is expected since IU-Xray is significantly smaller and the reports contain larger word variance compared to MIMIC-CXR.